canonical/proxy-confdb-demo/README.md

 ```

 > [!TIP]
-> Make sure you have a key registered with the Store: `snapcraft register-key <name>`
+> Make sure you have a key registered with the Store: `snapcraft register-key <key-name>`

 > [!TIP]
 > To get the `key-sha-digest`, run `snap keys` and pick it from the `SHA3-384` column.